top of page

 PRAISE FROM BETA READER’S

-Daniel’s book captures the magnitude of childhood grief and addiction, the scarring nature of loss, and the unfathomable character of the emotional toll of trauma on the physical body.
+Daniel’s book captures the magnitude of childhood grief and addiction, and the scarring nature of loss.
 Daniel’s writing - like a contemporary Ray Bradbury - captures how memories can wash over you, drowning you in sensation, unstuck from time.
-It’s almost painterly, and it’s haunted, in the way paintings so often are.
-This story is a dreamy, panoramic portraiture of escapism as the only logical response to working class abjection - an extraordinary examination into the horrors (and wonders) of childhood.
+It’s almost painterly, and it’s haunted, in the way great paintings so often are.
+This story is a brutal, dreamy, panoramic portraiture of escapism as the only logical response to working class abjection - an extraordinary examination into the horrors, and wonders, of childhood.

 I honestly couldn’t put it down.
 In fact, I read most of what Daniel sent me twice.
 Lush, dreamy and evocative, this is one of those books that people will write fan fiction about on Wattpad.